-Commented [AT2]: 127.26 - Consequential amendments for consistency with AUP definitions and across precinct provisions
+Commented [AT2]: 127.26 - Consequential amendments for consistency with AUP definitions and across precinct provisions.

 The precinct seeks to control the number of dwellings that are enabled in order to manage effects on the transportation network and on intersections providing access to the precinct.
-Triggers are provided for within the precinct to assess the capacity of the local transport network to accommodate the planned growth, and to provide for upgrades to the two primary signalised intersections servicing the precinct, along with upgrades to cycle paths.
+Triggers are provided for within the precinct to assess the capacity of the two primary signalised intersections servicing the precinct, along with upgrades to cycle paths.